10 Paranormal Mysteries That Are Not Paranormal Mysteries

 Jones was sitting on the edge of his bed with his wife, Barbara, next to him when smoke started to billow from his arms.
 Both panicked and searched his body for fire, but there wasn’t any, just smoke.
 There was no odor to the smoke, nor was Jones’ skin hotter than it normally would be; but smoke was most definitely rising from the skin of his arms, for no apparent reason.
 And then it stopped just as suddenly.

 It happened again, later in the day while Jones was driving alone.
 He had both hands on the wheel, and his sleeves were rolled up.
 He was able to see the smoke coming from his arms was a pale blue-gray in color which had a metallic taste to it, as it filled the car’s interior.
 Perhaps understandably, Jones didn’t mention this second occurrence to his wife until months later; and the smoke never appeared again.

-In June 1950, the New York City Morgue received the body of a man who had been struck and killed by a car; he was quickly identified as Rudolph Fentz based on the contents of his pockets… but that didn’t prove very helpful.
-Fentz was dressed head-to-toe in clothing that was about seventy years out of date, with a starched-up collar, buttoned shoes, and a stove-pipe hat.
+In June 1950, a New York City morgue received the body of a man who had been struck and killed by a car; he was quickly identified as Rudolph Fentz based on the contents of his pockets, but that didn’t prove very helpful.
+Fentz was dressed head-to-toe in clothing that was about 70 years out of date, with a starched-up collar, buttoned shoes, and a stove-pipe hat.
 His pockets contained about $70, but in bank notes rather than in bills, and none of the coins in his pocket had a date newer than 1876.